South Africa routs Japan to advance to Rugby World Cup semifinals | The Japan Times

 The Springboks will now look forward to a semifinal against Wales in Yokohama on Oct.
 27, while Japan can reflect on a hugely successful campaign that saw it beat Russia, Ireland, Samoa and Scotland and reach the quarterfinals for the first time.

+Japan looked far from overwhelmed in a close first half despite Mapimpi’s fourth-minute try, but South Africa’s power was just too much for the Brave Blossoms and second-half tries from Faf de Klerk and Mapimpi finally ended the contest.

+“To be honest, I’m really proud to be the captain of this team,” said Japan captain Michael Leitch.
+“Jamie took over the team three years ago and we have been doing everything since then in order to win.
+We gave it all in today’s game.
+South Africa played really well tonight and showed their quality in the scrums and mauls.
+But even so, we still fought for the whole 80 minutes, and that is the strength of this team.”

-South Africa took just four minutes to open the scoring, driving the Japan scrum back before Faf de Klerk fed Mapimpi, who broke through two tackles down the left wing before touching down in the corner.
+South Africa took just minutes to open the scoring, driving the Japan scrum back before De Klerk fed Mapimpi, who broke through two tackles down the left wing before touching down in the corner.
 Pollard missed the conversion.

 The Springboks were then temporarily reduced to 10 men when Tendai Mtawarira was yellow-carded for a tip tackle on Keita Inagaki, and Japan looked lively in his absence.
 A series of exhilarating attacks failed to get the Brave Blossoms on the scoreboard, but Tamura eventually kicked a penalty in the 19th minute to reduce the deficit to two points.